 The characteristic facial features of Noonan syndrome include ptosis, hypertelorism, downward-sloping palpebral fissures, epicanthal folds, ptosis, micrognathia, and low-set ears.
 Skeletal defects include shield chest, pectus deformities of the sternum, kyphosis / scoliosis of the spine, and generalized bone maturation defects resulting in short stature.

 Approximately two-thirds of patients exhibit cardiac symptoms such as atrial septal defect, pulmonary stenosis, and hypertrophic cardiomyopathy.
 Many neonates with Noonan syndrome have lymphatic abnormalities resulting in lymphedema that manifests as inappropriate weight gain after birth.
 Blood clotting defects are commonly observed due to coagulation factor deficiencies, thrombocytopenia, and abnormal platelet functions.

 Up to one-third of patients with Noonan syndrome have mild intellectual disabilities, but many have normal IQ.
 Male patients tend to experience abnormalities in the development of secondary sexual characteristics, and over 50% will be born with cryptorchidism.
 Female patients may experience delayed acquisition of secondary sexual characteristics but will usually develop normally.

 Patients with Noonan syndrome have an elevated risk for malignancies in childhood including neuroepithelial tumors, neuroblastomas, acute myelogenous leukemia, and acute lymphoblastic leukemia.
 Other rare cancers, such as embryonal rhabdomyosarcoma, have been reported.

-Q87.1 – Congenital malformation syndromes predominantly associated with short stature
+Q87.19 – Other congenital malformation syndromes predominantly associated with short stature

 205824006 – Noonan's syndrome